Septic System Maintenance Tips

 Replace your old toilets.
 In the mid 1990s, toilets were redesigned to only use 1.6 gallons

 of water.
 Older models use three gallons or more!

 Install a hot water re-circluation pump and sensor valve.
 You can get them both for about $250, and you'll save over 10,000 gallons a year in wasted water!
-Plus, you'll get hot water at every faucet instantly when you need it. < VIEW IT ON AMAZON >
+Plus, you'll get hot water at every faucet instantly whenever you need it. < VIEW ON AMAZON >